flutter/website/src/content/app-architecture/guide.md

 but it also adds a significant amount of unnecessary overhead.

 A good approach is to add use-cases only when needed.
-If you find that your ViewModels are accessing data through use-cases most of the time, you can always refactor your code to utilize use-cases exclusively.
+If you find that your view models are accessing data through use-cases most of the time, you can always refactor your code to utilize use-cases exclusively.
-The example app used later in this guide uses use-cases for some features, but also has ViewModels that interact with repositories directly.
+The example app used later in this guide uses use-cases for some features, but also has view models that interact with repositories directly.
 A complex feature may ultimately end up looking like this:

 <img src='/assets/images/docs/app-architecture/guide/feature-architecture-simplified-with-logic-layer.png'